mit-ll/AIKIT/README.md

 **Summary**

-  This is the Artificial Intelligence Tools for Knoledge-Intensive Tasks (AIKIT) system.
+  This is the Artificial Intelligence Tools for Knowledge-Intensive Tasks (AIKIT) system.
 AIKIT is packaged as both Docker and Singularity continers.
 AIKIT includes Large Language Models (LLM), LangChain, Jupyter notebooks, Retrieval-Augmented Generation (RAG), and Ruby-on-Rails web interface.